grk9993/kubernetes/Practice/answers.md

 Explanation:
 To create a Pod named `my-nginx-pod` with the specified configuration, you can refer to the `pvc-pod.yaml` file for the detailed configuration.
 The `pvc-pod.yaml` file should contain the necessary specifications to define the Pod, including the name, image, volume, and volume mount.
 The Pod uses the `nginx` image and mounts the `pv-claim-log` PersistentVolumeClaim to the `/log` directory within the Pod's filesystem.

+## Q: Create a pod nginx-k8s using image nginx and Initcontainer git-k8s using image alpine/git
+- mount volume at /usr/share/nginx/html
+- initcontainer should clone and replace index.html for main container present at /usr/share/nginx/html
+- Clone https://github.com/jhawithu/k8s-nginx.git to get index.html

+A: See the details in `initContainer.yaml`.

+Explanation:
+To create a pod named `nginx-k8s` using the `nginx` image and an init container named `git-k8s` using the `alpine/git` image, follow these steps:

+1. Mount a volume at `/usr/share/nginx/html` in the pod.
+2. The init container should clone the repository `https://github.com/jhawithu/k8s-nginx.git` and replace the `index.html` file in the main container's `/usr/share/nginx/html` directory.

+For the detailed configuration, refer to the `initContainer.yaml` file.